 Most recently, Juncker on Friday joked that he would stop speaking English because “slowly but surely, English is losing importance.”

-Posted by Ian Greenhalgh on May 6, 2017, With 1704 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on May 6, 2017, With 1707 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.